Looking for a new home in Darwen?

 Living in Darwen

-The A666 is the main road through Darwen, connecting Bolton and Blackburn across the moors.
-It joins the M65 between Darwen and Blackburn, and that in turn joins the M6 at Junction 29 and the M61 – the main route for Chorley - at Junction 9.
-The town’s train station is on the Ribble Valley Line, with services connecting to Blackburn, Bolton, Manchester, Rochdale and Clitheroe.
-The Darwen Circus bus terminal is the starting point for local services throughout the area.
-Manchester Airport is 28 miles south, an average drive time of 45 minutes.
+The A666 is the main road through Darwen, connecting Bolton and Blackburn.
+It joins the M65 between Darwen and Blackburn.
+That route then joins the M6 at Junction 29.
+The M61 – the main route for Chorley - joins the M65 at Junction 9.
+The town’s train station is on the Ribble Valley Line, with services connecting to Blackburn, Bolton, Manchester, Rochdale, and Clitheroe.
+The Darwen Circus bus terminal provides additional local services throughout the area.
+Manchester Airport is 28 miles south, with an average drive time of 45 minutes.

 Darwen has excellent facilities for shopping, sport and leisure, and education, with a wide range of local shops and convenience stores as well as an Asda supermarket.
 For local produce, the Market Square is a fantastic new public space in the heart of the town, home to Darwen’s Market.
 The town's leisure centre, the library, and the theatre, ensure that Darwen has a good balance of amenities.
 There are four town parks; Bold Venture Park, Sunnyhurst Wood, Whitehall Park and Ashton Park.
 They each include trails to the area’s landmark, Darwen Tower.